ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

        changed
-        | True if the PERFORM SHUTDOWN command was executed.
+        | True if the PERFORM SHUTDOWN or CANCEL command was executed.

         | **returned**: always
         | **type**: bool